OpenKnowledgeMaps/Headstart/examples/triple/README.md

 After that, restart the Apache2 service.

 ### Starting the backend service with docker-compose

+Setting up configs:

+* ElasticSearch core service: In `server/workers/services/triple/` copy `config_example.json` to `config.json` and fill in the fields.

 Following commands have to be executed from the root folder of the repository, where `docker-compose.yml` is located.